mtklein/questlog/README.md

 ## Development
 Run `source ./deps.sh` to fetch dependencies and run tests.
 A native version implemented with SwiftUI is available in the `swiftui` directory.

+## Running on macOS
+1. Install Xcode from the Mac App Store.
+2. Run `source ./deps.sh` to set up Flutter.
+3. Launch the app with `flutter run -d macos`.
+4. To try the SwiftUI sample, open the `swiftui` folder in Xcode and press Run.